Fragrance, the unhealthy obsession.

 Patch Test New Products: Before using a new product, conduct a patch test by applying a small amount to a discreet area of skin.
 Wait 24-48 hours to check for any adverse reactions.

 While fragrances bring joy and comfort to our lives, it's essential to be aware of the potential health risks associated with overexposure.
-By understanding the emotional connection we have to fragrances and taking steps to reduce our exposure, we can enjoy the benefits of scent without compromising our health.
+By understanding the emotional connection that we have to fragrances and taking steps to reduce our exposure, we can enjoy the benefits of scent without compromising our health.
 Remember, it's possible to find balance and still appreciate the power of fragrance in a healthier, more mindful way.
 If you have any questions or need further guidance, feel free to reach out to us.

 MBM